Saturday is the last day to vote early in person in Virginia — here are Richmond-area polling sites

-Virginians who want to vote in person ahead of Tuesday's election can do so through Saturday.
+Saturday is the last day to vote early in person ahead of Tuesday’s election.

 Election Day — this coming Tuesday, Nov.
 3 — is the last day to postmark a mail-in ballot.
 The registrar must receive the ballot by noon Nov.
 6.